whitebrandon/portfolio-with-node-and-express/README.md

 This project is licensed under the MIT License.

-## Acknowledgements

-Background texture was located at [transparenttextures.com](https://www.transparenttextures.com/patterns/clean-gray-paper.png)

 ## Style Changes

 I've...

-* changed the background of the page and various elements using textures, gradients, and colors
+* changed the background of the page and various elements using gradients and colors
 * imported fonts from [Google Fonts](fonts.google.com)
 * added text shadows throughout
 * added box shadows to thumbnail images